 In a broad sense, all salts are sea salt — even ground salt.
 After all, the vast deposits that are mined from the ground were deposited there by prehistoric seas as they evaporated and receded.

-Sea Salt doesn’t really taste different from regular salt -- salt is salt is salt.
-What can make it appear to taste different, as far as our tongues are concerned, is how it dissolves on our tongues -- especially Sea Salts which are chunky or flaky.
+Sea salt doesn’t really taste different from regular salt — salt is salt is salt.
+What can make it appear to taste different, as far as our tongues are concerned, is how it dissolves on our tongues — especially sea salts which are chunky or flaky.

 In America, however, salt can’t be sold for human consumption if it is less than 97.5% sodium chloride.
 So if the manufacturer wants to sell it for human consumption in the world’s biggest marketplace, it needs to be refined.
-Once refined, American law says that Sea Salt packaging can’t claim nutritional superiority, because it is very similar to table salt after the refining.
+Once refined, American law says that sea salt packaging can’t claim nutritional superiority, because it is very similar to table salt after the refining.

-Though there are many brands of Sea Salt, sold at different prices, often all come from the same source or refiner.
+Though there are many brands of sea salt, sold at different prices, often all come from the same source or refiner.

-Using a good Sea Salt such as Maldon in cooking is like using Extra Virgin Olive Oil in cooking -- besides being wasteful money-wise, it really just shows a fundamental misunderstanding of the product -- that cooking actually renders the product quite ordinary and destroys it.
+Using a good sea salt such as Maldon in cooking is like using extra virgin olive oil in cooking — besides being wasteful money-wise, it really just shows a fundamental misunderstanding of the product — that cooking actually renders the product quite ordinary and destroys it.

-That being said, where it will taste better in cooking is in countries like Canada where regular salt is over-iodized, giving a harsh, chemical taste to food, and in those instances, yes, Sea Salt is better -- but don’t use the expensive ones, just use the regular ground ones.
+That being said, where it will taste better in cooking is in countries like Canada where regular salt is over-iodized, giving a harsh, chemical taste to food, and in those instances, yes, sea salt is better — but don’t use the expensive ones, just use the regular ground ones.

-Regular, un-iodized ground Sea Salt is also better to use in dough recipes using yeast than iodized table salt, because iodine impedes yeast.
+Regular, un-iodized ground sea salt is also better to use in dough recipes using yeast than iodized table salt, because iodine impedes yeast.